Kurento/kurento/source/dev/testing.rst

    - Retries mechanism: In order to detect flaky tests, a retries mechanism is present in KTF.
 This mechanism allows to repeat a failed test a configurable number of times.

 - `KurentoClientTest <https://github.com/Kurento/kurento-java/blob/master/kurento-integration-tests/kurento-test/src/main/java/org/kurento/test/base/KurentoClientTest.java>`_: It provides an instance of **Kurento Media Server** (KMS) together with a instance of a **Kurento Java Client** to control KMS.
-There are two options to run this KMS (see KTF API section for configuration details):
+There are three options to run this KMS (see parameter ``test.kms.scope``):

    - Local KMS.
 To use this option, it is a pre-requisite to have KMS installed in the machine running this type of tests.

+   - Remote KMS.
+To use this option, it is a pre-requisite that KMS is installed in a remote host.
+If this KMS is going to be started by tests, then it is also required to have SSH access to the remote host in which KMS is installed (using parameters ``kms.login`` and ``kms.key``).

    - KMS in a **Docker** container.
 To use this option, it is a pre-requisite to have `Docker <https://www.docker.com/>`_ installed in the machine running this type of tests.